Skip to main content

 • Baker River Club House Visitor and Interpretation Center

-Baker River Club House Visitor Center is closed for the season.
-Grounds are open for walking.
-The renovated Club House provides interpretive and educational information to the visiting public about the mission of PSE, the hydroelectric project and its facilities, visitor security and safety, the geographic area, and the cultural and natural resources of the area.
+Renovated in 2021, the Baker River Club House Visitor and Interpretation Center provides information about PSE’s mission, the hydroelectric project and its facilities, and the cultural and natural resources of the area.

-Historic Preservationists, Archaeologists and cultural resource experts have worked with community, government and tribal stakeholders to design and develop the rehabilitation of the Club House which honors its character, history, and provides a point of interest for community members and visitors alike to enjoy for years to come .
+Historic preservationists, archaeologists, and cultural resource experts worked with community, government, and tribal stakeholders to develop a design that honors the original Club House’s character and history.
+The updated Club House will be a place for visitors to enjoy for years to come.

 Before and after